jitterted/ensembler/Tasks.md

 [X] - 3.
 Update member-register.html to add header above second table: "Past Ensembles" [X] - 4.
 Tidy up the Past Ensembles table: removing support for buttons [ ] - 5.
-Update the "if ensembles = empty" section to look at both upcoming and past
+Update the "if ensembles = empty" section to look at both upcoming and past [ ] - 6.
+Add more tests for MemberController showEnsemblesForUser, checking the model for past and upcoming ensembles

 [ ] Change "participate" button color to indicate that it's disabled when the ensemble is full